aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 ```

 Instead of just using `grant` the `SEND_COINS_PERMISSION_ID` permission required to call the `sendCoins` function in a deployed `Example` contract located at address `_where` to a specific address `_who`, we can now add additional constraints to it by using the `grantWithOracle` function.
-Below, we show four exemplaric oracles for different 4 different use cases that we could attach to the permission.
+Below, we show four exemplaric oracles for 4 different use cases that we could attach to the permission.

 #### Example 1: Adding Parameter Constraints